Willson Contreras Player Props: Cardinals vs. Mariners

 Willson Contreras At The Plate

-- Contreras is hitting .250 with five doubles, two home runs and eight walks.
+- Contreras is hitting .265 with six doubles, two home runs and eight walks.

 - He has gone deep in one game this year.

-- Contreras has driven in a run in seven games this year (36.8%), including one multiple-RBI game.
+- Contreras has driven in a run in eight games this season (40.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.